xpn-arcos/xpn/README.md

 ## 2. Build XPN

-As an example of build scenario (if MPICH is installed at '/opt/software/install-mpich'):
+As an example of build scenario:
+* MPICH is installed at '/opt/software/install-mpich'
+* Instalation directory is '/opt/xpn'

+Then, to build Expand:
 ```
 ./autogen.sh
 mkdir -p /opt/xpn